DevCycleHQ/ios-client-sdk/DevCycle-OpenFeature-Provider/README.md

 ### Local Setup

-During development, this package is configured to use the local DevCycle SDK:
+During development, this package can be configured to use the local DevCycle SDK:

 ```swift
 // In Package.swift